Bone & Joint Institute at Hartford Hospital.

 We currently accept 4 fellows per year.
-The training program is 12 months long equally divided into into 3 rotations:
+The training program is 12 months long equally divided into 4 rotations:

-While on the regional anesthesia & acute pain service, the fellow will gain vast experience in regional anesthesia techniques by performing peripheral nerve blocks and thoracic epidurals.
+While on the Advanced Regional rotation, the fellow will gain vast experience in complex regional anesthesia techniques by performing peripheral nerve blocks and thoracic epidurals.

 These responsibilities include involvement in block selection, division of labor, performance and/or supervision of blocks, acute pain service rounds & consultations, orientation of new team members, and maintenance of the quality improvement research database.